spencertipping/canard/bin/canard.md

 ## New value function

-Once we have a new value, we cons it onto the topmost state entry.
-For instance, suppose we had just read a symbol.
-The next state entry would be a list, so we would have this:
+Merge two state values.
+This is used after we finish reading any value.

-    (s symbol) n [...]        -> n-1 (:: (s symbol) [...])
+    (s symbol) n xn-1 ... x0    -> n (:: (s symbol) xn-1) ... x0

 This function is used after reading a symbol or closing a sublist.